Mesothelioma

 Mesothelioma Prognosis

-Mesothelioma prognosis refers to the expected outcome or outlook for patients diagnosed with this cancer, including their life expectancy.
+Mesothelioma prognosis is the expected outlook for patients diagnosed with this cancer, including their life expectancy.

 • Age and overall health